THE SHAMA

 The presence of another Shama serves as a

 red rag to a bull.
-It never condescends to accept
+It never

 others of its kind as chums, and seems to think